greenelab/deep-review/sections/06_discussion.md

 quickly fine-tuned on new data and used in transfer learning, as discussed below.
 Taking this idea to the extreme, genomic data has been artificially encoded as images in order to benefit from pre-trained image classifiers [@tag:Poplin2016_deepvariant].
 "Model zoos" -- collections of pre-trained models -- are not yet common in biomedical domains but have started to appear in genomics applications [@tag:Angermueller2016_single_methyl @tag:Dragonn].
 Sharing models for patient data requires great care because deep learning models can be attacked to identify examples used in training.
+Training models under differential privacy presents one possible solution to protect individual samples.
 We discuss this issue as well as recent techniques to mitigate these concerns in the patient categorization section.

 DeepChem [@tag:AltaeTran2016_one_shot @tag:DeepChem @tag:Wu2017_molecule_net]
 and DragoNN [@tag:Dragonn] exemplify the benefits of sharing pre-trained models